 How to make a review appointment

-If you require a review within the upcoming seven weeks, you will be able to book this with the clinic receptionist before you leave or via the ward clerk if you are an inpatient.
+If you require a review within the upcoming seven weeks, you will be able to book this with the clinic administrator before you leave or via the ward clerk if you are an inpatient.

 If you have not yet received a letter advising that an appointment is available, you must wait for that appointment letter.
 We cannot make an appointment until an appointment becomes available for you.